Avoid plastic in water by harvesting the rain

 Saltwater fish

-Although they have been banned, PCBs are known as "persistent organic pollutants."
+Although they have been banned, Polychorinated Biphenyls (PCBs) are known for being "persistent organic pollutants."
 They were used widely in flame retardants and coolants and will remain for ever in the environment.

 In particular they dissolve readily in animal fats; we are exposed to them unknowingly in our food.